-Maargazhi maasam or Maargashira (the month of Maargazhi) is a holy month for the Hindus living in the southern Indian states of Andhra Pradesh and Tamil Nadu.
-These regions witness innumerable classical music and dance concerts as well as celebrations and special rituals across most of its ancient temples.
-Come let us discover the importance and relevance of ‘Maargazhi’ through this post.
+Maargazhi maasam or Maargashira, also written as Margazhi and pronounced as Maargali, is the holy month for Hindus living in the southern Indian states of Andhra Pradesh and Tamil Nadu.
+These regions witness innumerable classical music and dance concerts as well as celebrations, and special rituals across most of its ancient temples.
+Come me with on a virtual trip to discovering the importance and relevance of ‘Maargazhi’ / Margazhi through this post.

 Just when one thinks that they have cajoled time for respite, one starts hearing a very bleak ringing of bell and chants.
 In this win of a few more minutes of sleep, the chants and ringings of bell grow louder and a realization dawns that it is the month of Maargazhi.
 And, one cannot escape soothing songs and divine chants on the streets that start as early as four in the morning, especially if you have a temple in your vicinity.
 Welcome to southern-India!

-As a child, with no excuses left, I used to reluctantly get out of the comforts of a cosy bed and adorn the portico of our home with beautiful Kolams.
+As a child, with no excuses left, I used to reluctantly get out of the comforts of a cozy bed and adorn the portico of our home with beautiful Kolams.
 Soon, there would be a group of people singing bhajans (hymns) and devotional songs on the streets.
-Participating in this mini-concert though was the purpose of me getting up early, though, most of the times I never ventured due to pre-dawn nip in the air.
+Participating in this mini-concert would be the purpose of me getting up early, although, most of the time I never ventured due to pre-dawn nip in the air.

 Then getting ready, I used to look forward to quickly reach school and not miss the ‘stories and songs of Thiruppavai’, recited by the teachers who taught us prayer songs.
 The divinity in the prayer hall of the school used to enthral me to no end.
-Oh! and of course, the delicious prasadam that were dished out during this season has to be another reason to watch out for this festival apart from Navaratri.
+Oh! and of course, the delicious prasadam that was dished out during this season has to be another reason to watch out for this festival apart from Navrathri Bommai Golu.

-These are the memories associated with the month of ‘Maargazhi’ start of the winters ahead) for me and I am sure it must be the same with some of the readers hailing from Tamil Nadu, Andhra Pradesh and Mumbai’s Matunga and Chembur.
+These are the memories associated with the month of ‘Maargazhi’, the start of the winters, and I am sure it must be the same with some of the readers hailing from Tamil Nadu, Andhra Pradesh and Mumbai’s Matunga and Chembur.
 And, also you will be surprised to learn that a section of Thailand celebrates Maargazhi!

 Not convinced?
 Read along to know more……